Ear tuft

 The great horned owl is named for its distinctive tufts of feathers.

 Ear tufts are a collection of fur or feathers found on animals which can resemble an animal's ear or is near the animal's ear.

 Cats

 Ear tufts are not found on all cat breeds.
 The ear tufts are located on the tips of cat ears and are also known as lynx tipping.
 Cat ear tufts are often confused with cat ear furnishings which is the fur that comes out of the opening of the ear.
 Cat ear tufts assist with keeping debris out of the ear and guides sound into the ear canal.

+Red Squirrels

+The red squirrel has a darker winter coat with noticeably larger ear-tufts (a prominent distinguishing feature of this species) between August and November.

 Birds

 Bird ear tufts are skin projections covered in feathers found in some bird species, most notably various species of owl, vaguely resembling mammalian ears, but unrelated to the animal's hearing.
 Theories about their function range from improved ability to camouflage, aiding in finding a suitable mate, to giving a more threatening appearance to discourage predators.